cormachogan/vminfo-operator/README.md

 ### Step 10.4 - Check if CPU statistics are returned in the status ###

-Last but not least, let's see if we can see the CPU information in the __status__ fields of the HostInfo object created earlier.
+Last but not least, let's see if we can see the CPU information in the __status__ fields of the VMInfo object created earlier.

 ```yaml
 $ kubectl get vminfo tkg-worker-1 -o yaml